PlotPyStack/PlotPy/README.md

   * ready-to-use curve and image plot widgets and dialog boxes (see plot)
   * load/save graphical objects (curves, images, shapes)
-  * a lot of test scripts which demonstrate `plotpy` features (see `examples`)
+  * a lot of test scripts which demonstrate :mod:`plotpy` features (see `examples`)

 Dependencies